BTI’s first cohort were enrolled in the program during the 2015-2016 school year.

 Even if you think you might pursue an alternative scientific field, our program will still give you a strong foundation, and the essential lab skills you need to succeed in college.

 If I am accepted into the BTI sophomore cohort, can I change my mind over the summer?

-Campus-wide, schedule changes will not be permitted after May 24, 2019; therefore, students who accept our invitation to enroll in BTI, will not be able to drop the program over the summer or in August when we return.
+Campus-wide, schedule changes will not be permitted after mid May, 2020; therefore, students who accept our invitation to enroll in BTI, will not be able to drop the program over the summer or in August when we return.

 Do I have to stay in BTI if I decide it isn’t right for me?

 We recognize that as students grow, their interests might veer in a different direction.
 While we hope to have committed students join the program, we would not prevent a student from leaving BTI at the end of their sophomore or junior year.
 So far, we have had excellent retention.

 Can I join BTI in my junior or senior year?

 Most of our students join BTI as sophomores, but, if space opens up, we will accept a few applications for our junior cohort.
 We are unable to accept students into the senior cohort.

 What is your retention rate?